MudassarBashir/JavaScript/README.md

 # JavaScript

-Follow along of the Infinite Skills online course on JavaScript.
+A practical course in JavaScript.